Raees (2017 film): Overseas

 Sneha May Francis and Mahwash Ajaz of Dawn respectively commented, "This isn't a fine film.
 It's vintage Bollywood fluff, which SRK will manage to turn into box-office gold." and, "Raees is the story of neither a hero nor a villain – it is the story of a man who lived in a corrupted system with corrupted morals."
 Manjusha Radhakrishnan of Gulf News gave the film 3 out of 5 stars and wrote, "While the film is engaging, what lets it down are some of the contrived and ridiculous twists in the second half.
 But the climax packs a punch, and that misgiving – 'where is this film going?' – is erased."
 Rachel Saltz of The New York Times stated that "Avoiding flabby subplots, Mr. Dholakia keeps "Raees" taut and suspenseful, even at two and a half hours, though it probably has a song too many."

-Controversies

-Ankita Shorey was the first choice for the female lead of the film, but Mahira Khan got the role; Shorey confirmed that the consideration was not due to the nationality.
-A news report stated that Shorey had been "replaced" and had been a "part of the project."
-Shorey later stated that she did not speak about "replacement", and did not spell the "part of the project" phrase in the interview, the actual phrase was "strongly considered for the project."
-The journalist who took her interview, later apologized for it.

-Farhan Akhtar clarified that if the film was shot after the terror attack, they never would have signed Mahira Khan.
-He concluded by saying showing solidarity to Indian Army is up to them, and the only Indian government has the authority to brief them regarding dealing with their conscience, and not by any outsiders.

-On 1 December 2016, Shah Rukh Khan met MNS supreme Raj Thackeray to assure him that Mahira Khan won't be coming to India to promote the film.
-On 11 January 2017, it was reported that Shiv Sena again demanded a ban on the movie.
-They had reportedly threatened the cinema owners in Chhattisgarh not to screen the film.
+Box office